 The Bible says that everything in this world belongs to God and that He entrusts us to steward His resources wisely (Psalm 24:1-2; Matthew 25:14-30).
 Jesus warned us,”For where your treasure is, there your heart will be also” (Matthew 6:21).
 God also expects us to use our treasures:

-to help the poor (Proverbs 11:24-25; Isaiah 58:9-11; Ephesians 4:28)
+to help the poor (Prov.
+11:24-25; Is.
+58:9-11; Eph.
+4:28)

-to support His Church and kingdom (Matthew 6:33)
+to support His Church and kingdom (Matt.
+6:33)

 Paul said that when we give, we should not give out of guilt or obligation, but out of gratitude.
 “Each man should give what he has decided in his heart to give, not reluctantly or under compulsion, for God loves a cheerful giver” (2 Corinthians 9:7).
 The Old Testament pattern of the tithe (giving one tenth of one’s income) was the norm in Scripture.
 We don’t read about this in the New Testament, but that is because the early believers gave generously and sacrificially, well beyond the tithe!

-In light of these Biblical truths, we offer ourselves joyfully to do God’s work with loving obedience.
+In light of these truths, we offer ourselves joyfully to do God’s work with loving obedience.
 Using our gifts, stewarding our resources, and making the most of every opportunity, we strive to do good, build up the church, and extend God’s kingdom.